 SF: The problem happened before CTA.
 When I graduated, I thought, “Now you have the complete package.”
 I was young.
 I was talented.
 I was the best in my class in Rotterdam, and I had finished two study programs.
 Also, with the German University of Applied Sciences and all those internships, I had the practical experience that everyone emphasized.
 But while I had a lot of practical experience, I was also young and female, and somehow no one wanted to hire me.
 It was a discouraging situation.
 I was lucky that my dad was working in the dairy industry.
-Through his connections, I had the opportunity to prove myself and show that I could organize and improve logistic processes at a dairy company.
+Through his connections, I had the opportunity to prove myself and show that I could organize and improve logistics processes at a dairy company.

 The dairy company was quite happy with me, but it was such a small company that they couldn’t pay me for long.
 The good thing was that the manager told me he was so impressed by my work that he would keep me on until I found a good job, despite his budget limitations.

 That was great, and it put me in a comfortable situation.
-But then I wrote applications and went to interviews, but nothing happened.
+So then I wrote applications and went to interviews, but nothing happened.
 It was really, really frustrating because I had everything.
-I’d gone abroad, did internships, had good qualifications, but no one wanted me.
-Then, I came to CTA, and I applied for the assistant management position.
+I’d gone abroad, done internships, and had good qualifications, but no one wanted me.
+Then I came to CTA, and I applied for the assistant management position.
 The former head of my current department saw my application and said, “Hmm, she might be suitable for my department, too.”
 I then spoke with both the management department and Gerlinde John, who thought it would be a good idea to hire me.
 It was difficult to get my foot in the door.
 I didn’t have any problems getting internships, but when it came to a serious job, it was difficult.

 MW: I’m going to ask a pointed question, and you can choose not to answer it if you want.
 But do you feel like that was a byproduct of being a woman?

-SF: At that time, no. I had thought it was only about my resume.
-But no, it’s not.
+SF: At that time, no. I thought it was only about my resume.
+But, no, it’s not.
 I assume that if I were male, taller, and stronger, it would have been easier to get a job.
 But I only say this now, looking back at my experience over a decade ago.

 SF: In the end, it’s all about luck.
 It’s unimportant whether you’re male or female.
 When you start with your education, you think it’s all about hard work.
 You think you need a good education.
 And that is important, but it really comes down to luck.
-Those people with good careers, they’re clever, talented, and hardworking.
+Those people with good careers – they’re clever, talented, and hardworking.
 But it’s all that plus luck.
 There are so many people, well-educated and talented, with no career at all.
 It’s not their fault.
 It’s just luck.

 MW: I want to change tracks a little.
 You talked a bit about your family, a daughter and a husband.
 Having the pleasure of knowing you outside of this interview, I know that your daughter is quite young.
-I want to ask what it was like taking the time off from the company when you needed to take maternity leave?
+I want to ask what it was like taking the time off from the company when you needed to take maternity leave.
 Did you take much time off?
 Was the organization supportive?
 What challenges did you face?
 What sort of opportunities were you given?

 SF: The good thing is that HHLA is a very good employer.
-It was clear from the beginning that HHLA would support me in all aspects, and I, more or less, had the freedom to choose the working model, which suited my family and me.
+It was clear from the beginning that HHLA would support me in all aspects, and I, more or less, had the freedom to choose the working model that suited my family and me.
 That is something special, and it’s quite unusual if you think about the logistics industry, especially smaller companies.
 That option isn’t usually a reality.
 We’re in some sort of golden age.
 At the time, the head of my department said, “Okay, what do you want?
 What is your plan?”
 I talked with my husband, who also works at HHLA.
 We met each other at nautical school.

 My husband and I decided that I would stay at home for one year and completely take care of my daughter.
-At that time, my husband was working full-time, and when my year was up, and I was working full-time again, he stayed at home completely for half a year.
-After one and a half years, we enrolled our daughter in daycare, and my husband resumed work part-time.
-HHLA makes it possible for me to work full-time, and my husband to work part-time.
+At that time, my husband was working full-time, and when my year was up and I was working full-time again, he stayed at home completely for half a year.
+After one and a half years, we enrolled our daughter in daycare and my husband resumed work part-time.
+HHLA makes it possible for me to work full-time and my husband to work part-time.
 With the office hours, it’s really good that HHLA is so flexible.

 My husband starts work very early in the morning, and he finishes at lunchtime, leaving sufficient time to pick up our daughter even if there’s a traffic jam or some other delay.
 I usually take her to daycare and begin my work at eight-thirty in the morning.
 HHLA is very family-oriented and supportive, which is a really good thing.